-Tengboche Monastery (is also known as Dawa Choling Gompa) is one of the biggest monasteries as well as a spiritual centre of Khumbu region.
-Tengboche Monastery is located on a hill at the confluence of the Dudh Kosi and the Imja Khola rivers which in Tengboche village (on the way of the Everest Base Camp Trek) in Khumjung in Khumbu region of eastern part of Nepal and also within Sagarmatha National Park premises.
+Tengboche Monastery or Thyangboche Monastery (is also known as Dawa Choling Gompa) is one of the biggest monasteries as well as a spiritual centre of Khumbu region.
+Tengboche Monastery is located on a hill at the confluence of the Dudh Kosi and the Imja Khola rivers which in Tengboche village (on the way of the Everest Base Camp Trek) in Khumjung in Khumbu region of the eastern part of Nepal and also within Sagarmatha National Park premises.
 Sagarmatha National Park is one of the UNESCO Natural Heritage sites in Nepal.
-Tengboche Monastery is Tibetan Buddhist Monastery of the sherpa peoples and height from sea level is 3867m (12687ft).
+Tengboche Monastery is Tibetan Buddhist Monastery of the Sherpa peoples and height from sea level is 3867m (12687ft).
 It is also highest monastery placed in Nepal.
 It is built in 1916 by Lama Gulu.
 It is destroyed in 1934 & 1989 by earthquake and fire.
 It is again rebuilt with the help of volunteer by local peoples and international assistance.
-From Tengboche monastery, You can see the panoramic views of the most gorgeous mountains on earth including Ama Dablam (6,812m), Everest (8,848m), Kangtega (6,782m) and Taboche (6,542m).
+From Tengboche monastery, You can see the panoramic views of the most gorgeous mountains on earth, including Ama Dablam (6,812m), Everest (8,848m), Kangtega (6,782m) and Taboche (6,542m).

-Tengboche Monastery is one of the famous monastery (probably) in Nepal because of backdrop of Mount Amadablam and also having observe Mani Rimdu Festival every year.
+Tengboche Monastery is one of the famous monastery (probably) in Nepal because of the backdrop of Mount Amadablam and also having observed Mani Rimdu Festival every year.
 It is the leading Buddhist centre in the Khumbu with a residing Rinpoche who blesses pilgrims, mountaineers and travellers to the area.

 Mani Rimdu is a 19-day festival celebrated by Buddhists in the Himalayas to mark the founding of Buddhism by Guru Rinpoche Padmasambhava.
-During this festival, Buddhist Sherpa peoples gather, songs, religious dances and workship of Buddha.
-Visitors can also take a part in this festival.
-You can tour of the monastery every afternoon.
-Every Year, Some peoples visit the Tengboche Monastery for this festival to see the biggest festival in Himalayan region.
+During this festival, Buddhist Sherpa peoples gather, songs, religious masked dances and worship of Buddha.
+Visitors can also take part in this festival.
+You can tour the monastery every afternoon.
+Every Year, Some peoples visit the Tengboche Monastery for this festival to see the biggest festival in the Himalayan region.

 Some of the Glimpses of Mani Rimdu Festival.